pex-gl/pex-color/README.md

 API naming follows the following rules:

 - fromType(color, ...values) = set a color primitive from Type values
-- getType(color, out) = convert a color primitive to an array of Type and optionally set it to out
+- toType(color, out) = convert a color primitive to an array of Type and optionally set it to out

 <!-- api-start -->